Wikkiee/Expense-Tracker/README.md

 - **Simple and Minimal User Interface:** A clean and intuitive user interface that allows users to manage their expenses effortlessly.

-- **Expense Management:** Users can add, edit, and delete their expenses with ease.
+- **Expense Management:** Users can add and delete their expenses with ease.

 - **Local Browser Storage:** Utilize the browser's local storage to store expense data on the user's device, ensuring data persistence across sessions.